sospecial123/Theatre-ERP/README.md

 2. Enable GitHub Pages in your repo settings.
 3. Visit your Pages link (https://USERNAME.github.io/REPO/).
 4. Inside the app, click **Import DB** and select `theatre-erp-sample.sqlite` to explore demo data.

-## Notes
-- The app runs entirely in the browser using sql.js (SQLite WASM).
-- Data is saved in IndexedDB by default; use Export/Import for backups.